Skip to content

 01The Building Blocks

-Tell your AI assistant what you're building.
-Who it's for, what problem it solves, why it matters.
-UPG turns that conversation into typed entities with real relationships between them.
+Tell your AI assistant what you're building, who it's for, what problem it solves and why it matters.
+UPG turns that conversation into typed entities with the relationships between them richly-defined.
+Connect your existing knowledge into the graph through conversation.

 Claude Code